Quebec orders public inquiry into death of Joyce Echaquan as Montrealers call for justice

-Crowds of protesters marched through downtown Montreal on Saturday calling for justice for Joyce Echaquan, an Indigenous woman who was subjected to insults as she lay dying in hospital.
+Chief Coroner Pascale Descary says the decision comes after a request was made by Quebec Public Security Minister Geneviève Guilbault on Saturday.

+The coroner’s office says public hearings will be ordered as soon as possible.

-Echaquan, an Atikamekw woman, filmed hospital staff insulting her and making degrading comments on Monday while she was in clear distress and pleading for help in a Joliette, Que., hospital.
+Echaquan, a 37-year-old Atikamekw mother of seven, died soon after she filmed herself from her hospital bed in Joliette, Que., about 70km north of Montreal, last Monday while she was in clear distress and pleading for help.

-While the march was taking place, Quebec’s Public Security Minister Geneviève Guilbault announced on Twitter that the coroner’s office has been asked to investigate the cause and circumstances around Echaquan’s death.
+Hospital staff can be heard in the video making disparaging comments against Echaquan, including calling her stupid and saying she’d be better off dead.

+The video has created widespread indignation, several inquiries and a lawsuit from Echaquan’s family against the hospital where she died.

 Premier François Legault has acknowledged that there is racism against Indigenous people in Quebec but has repeatedly maintained that systemic racism doesn’t exist in the province.